Cameron Maher continues his meteoric hospitality career

 A William Angliss Institute Hospitality Management Diploma has taken graduate Cameron Maher around the world and from waiter to Group Assistant General Manager in just seven years.

-"It has been such a great ride - hospitality can be an incredibly fun, diverse and rewarding industry to those who make it a part of their life.
-Hard work and long hours are balanced with the opportunities to travel, meet amazing people and work with incredible products and properties," said Cameron.
+"It has been such a great ride - hospitality can be an incredibly fun, diverse and rewarding industry to those who make it a part of their life with the opportunities to travel, meet amazing people and work with incredible products and properties," said Cameron.

 Cameron recently started working as Group Assistant General Manager at Andrew McConnell Restaurants.
 Starting his career as a waiter at the iconic restaurant The Fat Duck in the UK, Cameron then became Head Waiter at The Fat Duck in Melbourne before being promoted to Assistant Restaurant Manager at Dinner by Heston Blumenthal Melbourne and then moving as Restaurant Manager at Estelle by Scott Pickett in Northcote.